 The film story mainly happens in the interiors of Arabian royal palaces and Egyptian dance clubs, which would have called for shooting in studio sets.
-But Nilam’s narrative did offer a handful of opportunities to shoot outdoors on location, with a meandering storyline that runs, or sails, from a Javanese seaport where Ahmad makes his departure; pass a lake in the garden where Ahmad confesses his love for Nilam; through rugged rocky landscapes where Ahmad and Jaiman seek the sapphire; and down granite quarries where Ahmad becomes a blind slave, late in the film.
-The film crew matched the fictional Javanese seaport (we reasonably speculate) with the Tongkang anchorage at Kallang Basin, then situated off Beach Road and Crawford Street, close to the mouths of Rochor and Kallang Rivers.
-They picked the Alkaff Gardens and Lake, located off Serangoon Road, (we are more certain with this one) to masquerade as the Egyptian garden of love in the film.
+But Nilam’s narrative did offer a handful of opportunities to shoot outdoors on location, with a meandering storyline that runs, or sails, from a Javanese seaport where Ahmad makes his departure; over a lake in the garden where Ahmad confesses his love for Nilam; through rugged rocky landscapes where Ahmad and Jaiman seek the sapphire; and down granite quarries where Ahmad becomes a blind slave, late in the film.
+The film crew matched the fictional Javanese seaport with the Tongkang anchorage at Kallang Basin, then situated off Beach Road and Crawford Street (as we reasonably speculate), close to the mouths of Rochor and Kallang Rivers.
+They picked the Alkaff Gardens and Lake, located off Serangoon Road (we are more certain with this one), to masquerade as the Egyptian garden of love in the film.
 And they probably combed the island to pair Singapore’s outlying rugged landscapes (rocky outcrops, granite quarries) with the desert landscapes of the imaginary Middle East (just as we did to search for similar-looking rocky places in today’s predominantly urban Singapore.)

 Of the various estates and properties owned by the well-to-do along Upper Serangoon Road, Alkaff Gardens, which belonged to the notable Alkaff family of traders and landowners was one the most well-known landmarks and destinations for weekend revelers.
 (The family also owned the Alkaff Mansion at Telok Blangah Hill).
 Designed by the Japanese, the landscaped gardens and lake, with fake hills, and facilities for leisure boat rowing, opened to the public in 1929.
 Its popularity went into decline in the 1940s.
 Japanese shelling during the war destroyed the bridges over the lake.
 The garden site was eventually sold to a property developer in 1949.
 The lake was drained in the mid-1960s and the gardens made way for a school (Willow Avenue Secondary School).
 The Cedar Girls’ Secondary School took over the campus in the 1990s and has been there since.
-In the interim during the 1950s when the garden was half-abandoned, the Shaw Brothers’ Malay Film Productions (with its studio in nearby Balestier) brought life (and romance) to it whenever a film script called for a lovers’ serenade in an Eden-like garden.
-(Watch Pembalasan , Rayuan Sukma and Patah Hati too.)
+In the interim during the 1950s when the garden was half-abandoned, the Shaw Brothers’ Malay Film Productions, with its studio in nearby Balestier, brought life and romance to it whenever a film script called for a lovers’ serenade in an Eden-like garden (this is common to Pembalasan , Rayuan Sukma and Patah Hati too.)

 As we watched the above sequences from Nilam, we wonder where in 1940s Singapore could a film crew tap onto for filming locations to depict the harshest of landscapes, as settings for a gruelling treasure-hunting adventure, or a slave-driving labour camp?
 Rocky outcrops?
 Barren hills?
 Granite quarries?
 By referring to maps and geological studies made in Singapore, we discovered that hard igneous rock (granite) made up the ground and foundation of the central third of the Singapore island, with other pockets of similar geological stuff found in Changi and offshore Pulau Ubin.
 Not surprisingly, therein were the areas where granite quarrying began to take place in Singapore – Pulau Ubin, Bukit Timah, Mandai (in that order chronologically, up to early 1950s), and subsequently Bukit Gombak and Bukit Panjang (developed in the late 1950s to 1960s, amidst a construction boom).
 We tracked down a few of the possible granite quarries in Singapore (most are quarry lakes now) where the film crew of 1949’s Nilam might have used for location shoots.
 Where sapphires and mummies were hidden, and slaves whipped into submission…